Poooel/knucklebones/README.md

 # knucklebones

+Inspired by the Knucklebones mini game from Cult of the Lamb.

 Hosted on [knucklebones.io](https://knucklebones.io/), via CloudFlare pages ([specific deployment for Vite](https://developers.cloudflare.com/pages/framework-guides/deploy-a-vite3-project/)).

 Built with React, Vite, TypeScript, Tailwind and Alby (messaging system).